cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

    ![Docker WSL integration Ubuntu 18.04](/images/docker_wsl_integration.jpg)

-1. Then you can download and install `nuctl` on Ubuntu, using the [automatic annotation guide][cvat-auto-annotation-guide]
+1. Then you can download and install `nuctl` on Ubuntu, using the [automatic annotation guide][cvat-auto-annotation-guide].

-1. Install `git` and clone repository on Ubuntu, as described in the [installation manual][cvat-installation-guide-ubuntu-1804]
+1. Install `git` and clone repository on Ubuntu, as described in the [installation manual][cvat-installation-guide-ubuntu-1804].

 1. After that, run the commands from this tutorial through Ubuntu.